 Inhibition and adaptation might share similar functions in regulating activity of cortical circuits and in encoding information.
 It was suggested that by balancing the excitatory inputs, inhibition prevents rapid recruitment of the entire population and therefore improving the dynamic range of these circuits which eventually enhances their ability to encode relevant information (Isaacson and Scanziani 2011).
 The output of a single cortical cell diverges onto many other cortical cells.
 If simultaneous activation of a few input afferents is sufficient to bring a cell to threshold, neuronal activity will spread rapidly to the entire population.
 However, if in the same circuit excitation is proportionally balanced by inhibition, the number of afferents that can bring a cell to threshold increases and therefore the recruitment of the population is more progressive and graded.
 When excitation is balanced by inhibition, therefore, the size of the response better represents a wider range of combinations of afferent inputs.
 Adaptation might improve coding and reduce the explosion of activity in a similar manner to inhibition; by reducing the response of a postsynaptic cell to a given stimulation.
 This is in particular the case if adaptation results from local, intrinsic or synaptic mechanisms, such as activation of hyperpolarizing currents or synaptic depression.
 In the latter case, for example, synaptic depression decreases the amplitude of each unitary synaptic input, and therefore a larger number of afferent inputs is required to bring the membrane potential to threshold.
 As excitatory inputs adapt in the barrel cortex when whiskers are repetitively stimulate, inhibition might not be required anymore to prevent runaway excitation and to encode the intensity of sensory input.
 Indeed, this may explain why the balance between excitation and inhibition during sensory adaptation is skewed toward excitation (Heiss et al., 2008; Cohen-Kashi Malina et al., 2013).
 Yet, it is unknown if adaptation indeed increases the number of active input afferents that are required to elicit a firing response when compared to the non-adapted response.

+Conclusions

+In the somatosensory cortex adaptation is manifested at different stages of processing, from the receptors all the way to the cortex.
+Different studies indicate that short term synaptic depression is the major mechanism that is responsible for adaptation in this system.
+Yet, at each stage of processing, adaptation can be inherited from earlier stages.
+That STD plays pivotal role in adaptation is supported by the high specificity of adaptation to whisker identity or the direction of whisker deflection and the lack of findings that may support other mechanisms such as intrinsic or build-up of inhibition.